paradoxysm/dsigm/doc/pydoc/GMM.md

 data : array-like, shape (n_samples, n_features)
 	List of `n_features`-dimensional data points.
 	Each row corresponds to a single data point.

-init_cores : int, default=5
-	The initial number of Cores (Gaussian components) to fit the data.
 ```

 **Returns**